 If you want to spread the cost of servicing into a series of easier-to-manage payments, you can take out a service plan.
 The precise cost will vary, depending on how long a plan you want, what's included and how frequently you’d like to pay, but it can all be sorted out by your Lexus dealer.

 After the initial CO2-weighted payment, the most basic RC models will cost £130 per year.
-However, if you buy a model that costs more than £40,000 - which most of them do, and even the basic model will do, if you add a few options - you’ll also have to pay the £310 surcharge, meaning an annual bill of £440.
+However, if you buy a model that costs more than £40,000 – which most of them do, including the basic model if you add a few options – you’ll also have to pay the £310 surcharge, meaning an annual bill of £440.

 As with any mainstream car, depreciation is the biggest single cost involved in owning it, and the Lexus doesn’t do too badly compared to its rivals.
 The RC is forecast to retain just over 40% of its value over three years and 36,000 miles, which is roughly the same as comparable versions of the Audi A5 and Mercedes C-Class - but better than the BMW 4 Series.